Clergy Birthdays - April

-The new address for the Alabama-West Florida Conference Office is 4719 Woodmere Blvd., Montgomery, AL 36106.
-The new office is situated among other professional office buildings and is convenient to I-85, the Eastern Bypass, and Perry Hill Road.
-In addition to Conference staff and the Episcopal Office, the two Montgomery District offices are now be located within this new building.
+In 2013 the address for the Alabama-West Florida Conference Office changed to 4719 Woodmere Blvd., Montgomery, AL 36106.
+The AWFC offices are situated among other professional office buildings, convenient to I-85, the Eastern Bypass, and Perry Hill Road.
+In addition to Conference staff and the Episcopal Office, the two Montgomery District offices are at this location.

 MEF Scholarship Allocation Policy